SLIDES FROM THE PRESENTATION:

 We are people of faith who value the lives of children as Jesus did.
-We hope in this time of listening and learning that we will be inspired, informed, educated, and motivated to become advocates for our children through support of public education.
+We hope in this time of listening and learning you will be inspired, informed, educated, and motivated to become advocates for our children through support of public education.

 - Learn about the Leandro Case and public school critical issues through a historical overview